tpg/pcflib/README.md

 $offer->secondHand(false);
 ```

 In order to see a product as second hand, Price Check require that `SecondHand` appears in the optional `Notes` node.
-PCFlib will append `SecondHand` to the notes string only when exporting Array, JSON or XML data, so the use of the `notes()` setter will not remove it.
+PCFLib will append `SecondHand` to the notes string only when exporting Array, JSON or XML data, so the use of the `notes()` setter will not remove it.
 Likewise, when changing the second hand status later on, any notes you may have set will not be affected.

 ### Setting stock availability